rafee/Terraform-Up-and-Running-Code-Samples-Translated/azure/README.md

 * Azure groups resources into resource groups.
 Navigate to the [Azure Resource Groups](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups) to see all resource groups.
 We'll create a resurce group named terraform_group to run all our resources.
 We have tf files to create necessary resource groups.
 * Create a terraform.tfvars file in each folder when running terraform examples.
-The tfvars file will contain subscription_id, tenant_id, client_id and client_secret.
+The tfvars file will contain *subscription_id*, *tenant_id*, *client_id* and *client_secret*.
 A sample tfvars is added to [code/terraform folder](/code/terraform).
 To get these values follow terraform article for
   [Azure Provider](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html).
 Although the article suggests setting environment variables, but setting up terraform variables makes it more visible and changeable if necessary.

 ## License